Capability Catalogue

 Using descriptive, standard labeling conventions and predictive tag-filtering patterns that users are deeply accustomed to across modern web platforms

-Research & Discovery: The Collaborative Co-Design Workshop
+The Collaborative Co-Design Workshop

 To move beyond assumptions and design a resource architecture that truly served the enterprise, I facilitated a live, time-boxed co-design workshop with core CIP platform users.
 The goal was to uncover how different personas naturally categorize information and to discover structural alignment between varying user mental models.